baconsocrispy/reb-portfolio/README.md

 add the path to that file to the include object in the tsconfig file

 ## ADD STYLED COMPONENTS
 Using styled components within rails allows you to keep your styles in the same directory as the component.
-[I think].
 `yarn add styled-components`

 Add styled component types: